 Social anxiety disorder

-Social anxiety disorder is sometimes known as social phobia.
-Lots of people worry about social situations but if you have social anxiety you will have an intense fear or dread of social or performance situations.
-This can happen before, during or after the event.
+It’s normal to worry about social or performance situations. social anxiety disorder, also known as social phobia.=, is when you will have an intense fear or dread of social situations.
+This can happen before, during or after an event.